The Surprising Way to Reduce Your Dementia Risk

 Big-box stores such as Costco or Amazon can also offer more affordable hearing aid products.
 However, you should ask your doctor about the best options for getting a quality device that provides the support you need.

 Over-the-counter (OTC) vs prescription hearing aids.
-OTC hearing aids are generally for people with mild to medium hearing loss.
-Johns Hopkins has a guide to the difference, and you should ask your doctor which is the right option for you.
+OTC hearing aids are generally for people with mild to moderate hearing loss.
+Johns Hopkins has a guide to the differences, and you should ask your doctor which option is right for you.

 It's worth researching to find a solution, as getting the right hearing aid could increase your quality of life and decrease your risk of dementia.